maxsitt/insect-detect-docs/docs/index.md

     - non-invasive, continuous automated monitoring of flower-visiting insects
     - standardized artificial flower platform as visual attractant
-    - on-device detection and tracking with provided YOLO models (up to 60 fps)
+    - on-device detection and tracking in real time with provided YOLO models
-    - save images of detected insects cropped from high-resolution frames (~13 fps)
+    - save images of detected insects cropped from high-resolution frames (4K)
-    - low power consumption (~4.4 W) and fully solar-powered
+    - low power consumption (~3.8 W) and fully solar-powered
     - automated classification and post-processing in subsequent step on local PC
-    - weatherproof enclosure
+    - weatherproof enclosures and highly customizable mounting setup
     - easy to build and deploy with low-cost off-the-shelf hardware components
     - completely open-source software with detailed documentation
     - instructions and notebooks to train and deploy custom models